 PV cells are made from layers of semi-conducting material, usually silicon.
 When light shines on the cell it creates an electric field across the layers.
 The stronger the sunshine, the more electricity is produced.
 Groups of cells are mounted together in panels or modules that can either be mounted on your roof or on the ground.

 The power of a PV cell is measured in kilowatts peak (kWp).
 That’s the rate at which it generates energy at peak performance in full direct sunlight during the summer.
 PV cells come in a variety of shapes and sizes.
 Most PV systems are made up of panels that fit on top of an existing roof.
+Solar Panels can also be combined with Solar Battery Storage for future consumption.

 Send us a message